CICE-Consortium/CICE/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] No, does the documentation need to be updated at a later time?
         - [ ] Yes
         - [ ] No
-- [ ] Please provide any additional information or relevant details below:
+- [ ] Please document the changes in detail, including _why_ the changes are made.
+This will become part of the PR commit log.